 Some of the most common types of medical negligence cases we assist clients with include:

-Keep in mind that a medical professional does not need to have acted improperly in order to be deemed liable for malpractice.
-Even if they failed to take necessary action, such as misdiagnosing your illness or failing to monitor a procedure, this could constitute malpractice.
+Keep in mind that a medical provider does not need to have acted improperly in order to be deemed liable for malpractice.
+Even if they failed to take necessary action, such as misdiagnosing your illness or failing to monitor a medical procedure, this could constitute malpractice.

 Potentially Liable Parties in a Malpractice Case

 Consider that doctors are not the only parties who could be deemed liable for malpractice.
 If another party’s negligence led to your medical injury or illness, we could hold them accountable.

 Responsible parties in a malpractice case could include: